hperrin/svelte-material-ui/packages/line-ripple/README.md

 Line ripples are used to highlight input elements above them.

-See [MDC Line Ripple](https://material.io/develop/web/components/input-controls/line-ripple/) for more information on API and Sass mixins.

 # Installation

 You won't generally need to install this package, unless you're manually creating text fields.